alsora/CNN_Visualization/README.md

 # CNN_Visualization
-Implementation of visualization techniques for CNN in Caffe (t-sne, DeconvNet, Image occlusions)
+Implementation of visualization techniques for CNN in Caffe (t-SNE, DeconvNet, Image occlusions)

 #### Requirements: